 Sarah earned a Bachelor of Arts degree in Psychology and…Read More

 Sarah earned a Bachelor of Arts degree in Psychology and Sociology from the University of North Carolina at Charlotte and a Master of Arts degree in Marriage and Family Therapy from Pfeiffer University where she was President of their chapter of the Delta Kappa International Honor Society.
 She also is a licensed clinical addiction counselor associate.
 At McLeod Center, Sarah was a lead substance abuse counselor and also had experience as an outpatient and school-based counselor.
 She is located at our Sharon Road/South Park office and accepts Aetna, Blue Cross/Blue Shield and Carolina Behavioral Health Alliance insurance.

 Ms. Post, located at our Park Road/Myers Park office, sees…Read More

 Ms. Post, located at our Park Road/Myers Park office, sees adults and young professionals.
 She works clinically with individuals in post-acute alcohol and substance abuse recovery and with their families and loved ones, as well as with the families and loved ones of people struggling with active addiction.
 Katy also enjoys engaging with individuals who are in transitions like divorce or separation, relocating, changing jobs or careers, leaving home for the first time.
 West Virginia University awarded her a Bachelor of Arts degree in Psychology with a minor in Child Development and Family Studies and a Master of Arts degree in Counseling.
-She accepts Aetna insurance.
+She accepts Aetna and BCBS insurance.

 Dr. Reed specializes in psychoanalytic clinical supervision and clergy consultation.…Read More